Showing posts with label forest. Show all posts

 When we were not watching television, we were outside, which was most of the time.

-My friend, who was an only child, lived down the road from us with her parents, her grandparents lived next door, and her grandmother was Cherokee Indian.
+My friend, who was an only child, lived down the road from us with her parents, her grandparents lived next door, and her grandmother was a Cherokee Indian.

 My friend's parents had several detached buildings scattered around their home.